 Awomberew Village Community

-The Awomberew Village is located in the Gomoa Central between Winneba Township and Swedru Township in the Central Region of Ghana.
+The Awomberew Village is located in Gomoa Central between Winneba Township and Sweduo Township in the Central Region of Ghana.

-The main occupation of the people is Farming (Agriculture).
-The place is dominate by Sugarcane farms which is use to prepare and produce the local alcoholic drink called (Akpeteshie) which after preparation is send to the cities and towns for sale.
-Besides, most women major business is trading.
-Buying and selling farm products during market day and other days when visited comes around.
-The inhabitants by profession are farmers and market sellers.
-The village is an old settlement of indigenous people from other villages nearby.
-They settle there for the farming activities.
+The main occupation of the people is agriculture (farming).
+The place is dominated by sugarcane farms, and they’re used to prepare and produce the local alcoholic drink, which, after preparation, is sent to the cities and towns for sale.
+Besides, most women’s major business is trading.
+Buying and selling farm products during market day and other days when visitors come around.
+Almost, the inhabitants are farmers and market sellers.
+The village is an old settlement of indigenous people from other villages nearby who come there for farming purposes.

 The inhabitants speak Efutu as their second language and fanti as their first language.
-Some understand English language as national language in Ghana but unable to speak or express themselves popular.
-Those with good education that speak fluent English do not stay there; they are in the Cities and Towns looking for professional jobs that are not found in our villages.
+Some understands English language as national language in Ghana but unable to speak or express themselves popular.
+The elite, with good education that speak fluent English do not say there, their all in the Cities and Towns for proper jobs that are not found in our villages.
 They come home to meet families during occasions or festival season.

-The history of this village, tells of strong Fetish Priest activities presence many years ago.
+The history of this village tells of strong Fetish priest activities many years ago.
 The belief in spiritism is very strong.
-However the penetration of the Christian gospel both from the Evangelical, Protestant and Pentecostal Charismatic initiative for evangelism and Church planting are yielding a positive response, even though there are still challenges to overcome.
-The Christians living among them could be describe as “Nominalism” in other words lukewarmers and are not well disciple to carry out fruitful evangelism within the community they live and work without outside help or proper training.
-They are not well grounded in the Christian faith that they could by themselves can also disciple others for Christ.
-Majority of them are just church goers and not kingdom minded people with disciples making ambitions or for kingdom expansion.
+However, the penetration of the Christian gospel, both through the Evangelical, Protestant, and Pentecostal Charismatic initiatives for evangelism and church planting, is yielding a positive response, even though there are still challenges to overcome.
+The Christians living among them could be described as “nominalism,” in other words, luke-warmers who are not well-disciplined to carry out fruitful evangelism within the community in which they live and work without outside help or proper training.
+They are not so grounded in the Christian faith that they themselves can also disciple others for Christ.
+The majority of them are just churchgoers and not kingdom-minded people with disciples making ambitions or for kingdom expansion.